 The driver has complete authority on the school bus.
 The driver assigns the seats on your bus.
 You may need to share a seat with a third person.
-You are expected to remain seated and calm, and keep your body and belongings inside the bus while it is in motion so that the driver is not distracted by your behavior.
+You are expected to remain seated, calm, and keep your body and belongings inside the bus while it is in motion so that the driver is not distracted by your behavior.
 Always cooperate with the driver when asked for your name, address, or information regarding bus misbehavior.
-If your behavior jeopardizes the safety or welfare of yourself or others, you may lose your bus riding privileges or be excluded from school.
-The rules apply at all times during transport to and from school, during field trips and while riding to and from class, and to special and sporting events.
+If your behavior jeopardizes the safety or welfare of yourself or others, appropriate consequences will be assigned according to the Code of Conduct.
+These rules always apply during transport to and from school, during field trips and while riding to and from class, and to special and sporting events.